 Regardless of whether your organisation is on the Fortune 500 list or has a low headcount, the turnover rate is likely to be high as long as employees are not satisfied with their expected salary.
 A top factor for employee satisfaction is receiving a competitive salary.

-We look at why paying a competitive salary is important and why being penny wise pound foolish might actually be more costly for the company.
+Here are five reasons for why paying a competitive salary is important and why offering less might actually be more costly for the company.

 1. Invest in your people